Nialljb/unity-docs/Getting setup on Flywheel (Windows).md

 <p>&nbsp;</p>

 ### Sending local data to Flywheel via the CLI
 This is an example of the folder hierarchy of data as it comes from the Hyperfine scanner (note: acquisition names will vary).
 The user provides the subject ID at the scanner.
-This should not contain any special characters and should contain leading 0s.
+This should not contain any special characters and should contain leading 0s. (see for more information: https://github.com/Nialljb/unity-docs/blob/main/UNITY-data-naming-SOP.md)

 for exmaple:
 - BETA001